2i2c-org/docs/admin/user-management/compute-quotas.md

 ## Compute quotas

-Suppose you are running a workshop and would like to cap usage to a 4GiB RAM server for each user per day.
-Then with compute quotas you can apply a usage cap of 4GiB x 24 hours = 96 GiB-hours over a rolling 1 day window individually to every member of a particular JupyterHub group.
+Suppose you are running a workshop and would like to cap usage to a `4GiB RAM` server for each user per day.
+With compute quotas you can apply a usage cap of `4GiB x 24 hours` = `96 GiB-hours` over a rolling 1 day window for every member of a particular [JupyterHub group](https://jupyterhub-usage-quotas.readthedocs.io/en/latest/howto/user-group-management/).

 Alternatively, can also apply a blanket compute usage policy to all users irrespective of JupyterHub group memberships.